-These predictors are not independent - often annuity amounts will be higher for white collar employees, and income is closely correlated with other socio-economic factors capture by ZIP+4.
-As such, we need to verify whether all three predictors are relevant to include in our modeling.
+These predictors are not independent - often annuity amounts will be higher for white collar employees, and income is closely correlated with other socio-economic factors captured by ZIP+4.
+As such, we need to verify whether all four predictors are relevant to include in our modeling.
 We do this by sequentially adding potential rating factors to the model with the aim of improving fit.
 This "stepwise method" highlights the benefit of adding specific factors to the model, and combinations thereof, but also the point where we gain limited benefit from adding further predictors.

 Figure 4 illustrates the results of this for healthy annuitant men.
-The longer the bars extend the better the model "fits" to the data9.
+The longer the bars extend the better the model "fits" to the data.
 For the discussion below, we consider "Age only" to be the first "bar" in the chart.
-We can see how: